tim-pipi/tp/docs/DeveloperGuide.md

 **Expected Benefits**:

-* **Enhanced Quality of Life**: Users do not have to restart the application just to see their list in the default sorted order.
+* **Enhanced User Experience**: Users do not have to restart the application just to see their list in the default sorted order.
 * **Improved Usability for New Users**: By providing a way for users to revert their sorted list to the default, it allows them to easily look at the latest entries that they have